NatashaRy/neurohacking/README.md

 **Non-visible images**
 * Issue - During development and after deployment we noticed that images in the directory would not apperear on the website.
 * Cause - The path to some of the images was not relative, make them non-visable on Github pages.
-* Resolution - Changing the path to the source and the images got visable again.
+* Resolution - Changing the path to the source and some of the images got visible.
+Since this method did not work on the background image we chose to upload it to Google Drive and use the url provided from there for the background image.
 ​
 ***
 ## **Deployment**